OP Corporate Bank plc's Articles of Association

 Article 2: Line of business

-The Company is the central financial institution of the cooperative banks and, as a commercial bank, is engaged in business operations referred to in the Act on Credit Institutions.
-The special purpose of the Company as the central financial institution is to promote the operations of the cooperative banks and other institutions within OP Financial Group.
-The Company may hold and control shares and holdings in financial institutions and insurance companies and other organisations, and engage in investment activities.
-The Company offers investment services as specified in Chapter 1, Section 11 of the Act on Investment Services.
+The Company is the central financial institution of OP cooperative banks and, as a commercial bank, is engaged in business operations referred to in the Act on Credit Institutions.
+The special purpose of the Company as the central financial institution is to promote the operations of OP cooperative banks and other entities within OP Financial Group.
+The Company may hold and control shares and participations in companies of the financial and insurance sectors and in other entities.
+The Company offers investment services and ancillary services as referred to in the Act on Investment Services as well as engages in investment activities.

 Article 3: Membership of the amalgamation of deposit banks